python-hyper/h2/docs/source/basic-usage.rst

 Let's add a function that takes a socket returned from ``accept``, and reads data from it.
 Let's call that function ``handle``.
 That function should create a :class:`H2Connection <h2.connection.H2Connection>` object and then loop on the socket, reading data and passing it to the connection.

+To read data from a socket we need to call ``recv``.
+The ``recv`` function takes a number as its argument, which is the *maximum* amount of data to be returned from a single call (note that ``recv`` will return as soon as any data is available, even if that amount is vastly less than the number you passed to it).
+For the purposes of writing this kind of software the specific value is not enormously useful, but should not be overly large.
+For that reason, when you're unsure, a number like 4096 or 65535 is a good bet.
+We'll use 65535 for this example.

-It should look something like this:
+The function should look something like this:

 .. code-block:: python